-A. This proxy contains three proposals for each Company:

-- Proposal One to elect two directors to serve until the Company's 2019 Annual Meeting of Stockholders and until their successors are duly elected and qualified. - Proposal Two to ratify PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the fiscal year ending November 30, 2016. - Proposal Three to consider and take action upon such other business as may properly come before the meeting, including the adjournment or postponement thereof.
+- A. This proxy contains two proposals for each Company: - Proposal One to ratify PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the fiscal year ending November 30, 2017. - Proposal Two to consider and take action upon such other business as may properly come before the meeting, including the adjournment or postponement thereof.